Black hole ringdown spectroscopy of curvature-coupled scalar and pseudoscalar fields: Further robustness checks of the results

 \subsection{Degeneracy amongst $\ell, M$ and $a$}

-Figure~\ref{fig:Denegrancy} shows the 90\% confidence intervals of the two-dimensional marginalized posteriors in the $M_z$–$a$ (left), $M_z$–$\ell$ (middle), and $a$–$\ell$ (right) planes, obtained from the analysis of the ringdown phase of GW150914 assuming different gravity theories: general relativity (GR; solid black, shown only in the left panel), axi-dilaton (solid blue), dynamical Chern–Simons (dashed red), and scalar Gauss–Bonnet (dash-dotted green) gravity.
-In the left panel, observe that the general relativity posterior is consistent with previous studies \cite{pyRing_03, Cheung:2020dxo} and it lies close to the LIGO-Virgo-KAGRA median values (\cite{LIGOScientific:2016vlm}, marked by $\times$), confirming the validity of our general relativity inference.
+Fig.~(\ref{fig:Denegrancy}) shows the 90\% credible region of the two-dimensional marginalized posteriors in the $M_z$–$a$ (left), $M_z$–$\ell$ (middle), and $a$–$\ell$ (right) planes, obtained from the analysis of the ringdown phase of GW150914 assuming: general relativity ($\ell_1 = \ell_2 = 0$, solid black, shown only in the left panel), axi-dilaton (solid blue), dynamical Chern–Simons (dashed red), and scalar Gauss–Bonnet (dash-dotted green) couplings.
+In the left panel, observe that the general relativity posterior is consistent with previous studies \cite{pyRing_03, Cheung:2020dxo} and it lies close to the LIGO-Virgo-KAGRA median values \cite{LIGOScientific:2016vlm}, marked by $\times$), confirming the validity of our general-relativity inference.
 The posteriors obtained using quadratic gravity models are not significantly distorted, suggesting no strong degeneracy between $\ell$, $M_z$, and $a$.
 This conclusion is supported by the middle and right panels.
 The vertical solid black lines indicate the LIGO–Virgo–KAGRA median remnant mass (middle panel) and spin (right panel).
-All confidence intervals show no significant degeneracies in the $M_z$–$\ell$ or $a$–$\ell$ planes, confirming that $\ell$ is not strongly correlated with the remnant properties.
+All credible regions show no significant degeneracies in the $M_z$–$\ell$ or $a$–$\ell$ planes, confirming that $\ell$ is not strongly correlated with the remnant properties.
 We thus conclude that our constraints on $\ell$ are robust and do not compromise the accuracy of the inferred remnant mass and spin.